Trump proposes $163 billion cut to US budget that slashes domestic spending

 The budget proposal calls for a $50 billion cut at the State Department as it absorbs the U.S. Agency for International Development.

+OMB also called for sharp cuts at NASA’s moon program and to federal law enforcement agencies including the FBI and Bureau of Alcohol, Tobacco, Firearms and Explosives, as Reuters reported was expected.

-The proposal furthers Trump’s promise to shutter or greatly diminish the Department of Education.
-It would preserve funding for children from low-income families but slash about 15% of the department’s total budget.
+The proposal furthers Trump’s promise to shutter or greatly diminish the Department of Education, slashing about 15% of the department’s budget.

 Funding for the Department of Housing and Urban Development, which oversees housing assistance programs, would be cut almost in half.

 “Donald Trump’s days of pretending to be a populist are over,” said top U.S. Senate Democrat Chuck Schumer of New York in a statement.
-“His policies are nothing short of an all-out assault on hardworking Americans.
-As he guts healthcare, slashes education, and hollows out programs families rely on— he’s bankrolling tax breaks for billionaires and big corporations.”
+“His policies are nothing short of an all-out assault on hardworking Americans.”

-The administration says the budget would boost discretionary defense spending by 13%, but Republican Senator Roger Wicker of Mississippi, chairman of the Senate Armed Services Committee, said defense spending remains at levels set under Trump’s Democratic predecessor Biden, which amounts to a cut due to inflation.
+The administration says the budget would boost discretionary defense spending by 13%, but Republican Senator Roger Wicker of Mississippi, chairman of the Senate Armed Services Committee, said defense spending would remain at levels set under Trump’s Democratic predecessor Biden, which amounts to a cut due to inflation.

-Officials said the White House believes Republicans in Congress will add more defense spending to the final budget.
+Officials said the White House believes Republicans in Congress will add more defense spending as part of the process of passing Trump’s tax-cut bill on a party-line vote, bypassing the Senate filibuster.

-Asked about Wicker’s criticism, a senior OMB official said there was still work to do on Capitol Hill to ensure full Republican support for the plan.
+“We think the Hill will be with us on this as we get to talk to more of them along the way,” Vought said in an interview with Fox Business.

-The annual White House budget request includes economic forecasts and detailed proposals about spending levels for every agency for the fiscal year that starts on October 1.
-Outlays in fiscal 2024 amounted to $6.8 trillion, according to the Congressional Budget Office.
+Outlays in fiscal 2024, which ended October 1, amounted to $6.8 trillion, according to the Congressional Budget Office.

 Lawmakers often make substantial changes in the White House budget request, but Trump commands unusual sway over Republican lawmakers and may get much of what he seeks.